USC&GSS Pathfinder: Initial voyage Washington-Honolulu

 On 9 July the ship began its transit of the straits with anchorages at night.
 "Typical straits weather" was described as wind fresh from eastward bringing "fog, rain and snow with clearer intervals" and the ship noted anchorages often had boards nailed to trees naming the vessels that had used the anchorages.
 Making some observations on the way the ship exited the straits into the Pacific after spending the night of 15 August at an anchorage at Isla Wager known as Port Ballenas.
 In summation the report notes of the passage "it is most famous for its dangers and discomforts; yet, for grandeur and picturesqueness its scenery has probably few rivals."

-On 20 August Pathfinder arrived at Valparaiso, Chile, a city still showing effects of s storm that had damaged the waterfront and mud filled streets, stopping only long enough for mail before departing for Callao, Peru where bunkers had to be replenished as coal was nearly exhausted.
+On 20 August Pathfinder arrived at Valparaíso, Chile, a city still showing effects of a storm that had damaged the waterfront and mud filled streets, stopping only long enough for mail before departing for Callao, Peru where bunkers had to be replenished as coal was nearly exhausted.
 Departing 30 August the ship headed for California.
 Due to a case of suspected appendicitis the ship diverted to San Diego which was reached on 14 September where the patient, cadet James J. Sylvester, was put ashore but did not survive an operation.
 On 17 September the Pathfinder arrived at San Francisco.

 While at San Francisco the ship was hauled out for bottom cleaning, final equipping and some changes based on observations made during the transit.
 The work as made difficult by the "great emergency calls on the part of the army transport service" causing delay in getting bids for the work.
 The vessel was ready for sea again on 17 November 1899 sailing on 22 November for Honolulu steaming into a gale for a week.
 Shortly after noon on 2 December 1899 Pathfinder moored in Honolulu.